V/Line Sprinter: Accidents and other problems

+Sprinters were also noted to have a high fault incidence mainly due to unreliable componentry and electrical circuitry.

 The first Sprinter to derail on a public service occurred on 1 May 1994 at Bacchus Marsh.
 The leading bogie on a unit derailed after rocks were placed on both rails.

 Only three major accidents involving a Sprinter have been recorded – the first occurred on 20 November 1996 at the Spencer Street Rail Motor Depot when at around 17:30 Sprinters 7010+7008 shunted out from the platforms at low speed after disembarking passengers from an up service.
 The cars were to run into the sidings at the Rail Motor Depot, but when the driver got up to adjust the offside rear-vision mirror he was locked out of the cab by the self-closing door.
 Unable to regain control of the vehicle, the train proceeded to collide with stabled Sprinters 7019+7016.

-Despite being the aggressor, 7010’s damage was mostly superficial, consisting of broken windows and bent side panelling.
+Despite being the aggressor, 7010's damage was mostly superficial, consisting of broken windows and bent side panelling.
 7019 came off much worse; with a buckled frame, the No. 2 cab bent downwards nearly 30 degrees at the saloon doors.
 The coupler was never recovered.
 Both trailing Sprinters received little damage.

-After the accident investigation was concluded in April 1997, both Sprinters were hauled to Goninan’s Bendigo Workshops for assessment.
+After the accident investigation was concluded in April 1997, both Sprinters were hauled to Goninan's Bendigo Workshops for assessment.
 7010 returned to service in 1998, but it was decided that repairing 7019 would be too costly and so the car was written off.
 Its interior was gutted before the car was hauled back to Melbourne on 12 July 1998.
 After being stored in the East Block of Newport Workshops it was later scrapped.